beeryt/astropy/docs/coordinates/definitions.rst

   are represented as "differential" classes).

-* A "Reference System" is a scheme for orienting points in a space and describing how they transforms to other systems.Examples include the ICRS, equatorial coordinates with mean equinox, or the WGS84 geoid for latitude/longitude on the Earth.
+* A "Reference System" is a scheme for orienting points in a space and describing how they transforms to other systems.
+Examples include the ICRS, equatorial coordinates with mean equinox, or the WGS84 geoid for latitude/longitude on the Earth.

-* A "Coordinate Frame", "Reference Frame", or just "Frame" is a specific realization of a reference system - e.g., the ICRF, or J2000 equatorial coordinates.For some systems, there may be only one meaningful frame, while others may have many different frames (differentiated by something like a different equinox, or a different set of reference points).
+* A "Coordinate Frame", "Reference Frame", or just "Frame" is a specific realization of a reference system - e.g., the ICRF, or J2000 equatorial coordinates.
+For some systems, there may be only one meaningful frame, while others may have many different frames (differentiated by something like a different equinox, or a different set of reference points).